In this tutorial I will describe the functions used to cut pieces of text - LEFT, RIGHT, and MID.

 Formulas to cut text

+If you want to cut a certain number of characters from the beginning of a cell, you can use the LEFT function.
 LEFT function allows you to cut the text portion of the specified length, starting from the beginning (left side).
 Its syntax is as follows:

 LEFT (text; [num_chars])

+If you want to cut a certain number of characters from the end of a cell, you can use the RIGHT function.
 RIGHT function allows you to cut out the text of a given length from the end of the text (from right).
 Its syntax is as follows:

 RIGHT (text; [num_chars])